BlackSaltFish/understandinges6/manuscript/07-Sets-And-Maps.md

 In this example, an array with duplicate values is used to initialize the set.
 The number `5` only appears once in the set even though it appears four times in the array.
 This functionality makes converting existing code or JSON structures to use sets easy.

-I> The `Set` constructor actually accepts any iterable object as an argument.
+> The `Set` constructor actually accepts any iterable object as an argument.
 Arrays work because they are iterable by default, as are sets and maps.
 The `Set` constructor uses an iterator to extract values from the argument.
 (Iterables and iterators are discussed in detail in Chapter 8.)

 You can test which values are in a set using the `has()` method, like this: